In this essay, we will analyze how Gender Equality is a Myth in some cases. While in other cases, Gender Equality can be achieved.

 Without robust legal measures in place, this issue would keep barring women from participating in educational and economic activities.

-Apart from other obstacles placed in the way to achieving equality, lack of educational opportunities also adds insult to injury.
+Apart from other obstacles placed in the way of achieving equality, the lack of educational opportunities also adds insult to injury.
 The provision of education to girls can be the first step towards achieving gender equality.
 But, mostly the underdeveloped countries present a grim picture in this regard.

 Currently, there are very few educational institutes for women in Pakistan.
 Moreover, the standard of education in those institutes is also not up to the mark.
 There is a wide gap in gender parity in literacy.

-Furthermore, the same organization has highlighted a number of issues faced by women in Pakistan in its report as:
+Furthermore, the same organization has highlighted a number of issues faced by women in Pakistan in its report.

 Poverty is another fundamental barrier in place that makes the attainment of education for female children impossible.
 According to a report, ‘about 60 million Pakistanis—6.8 to 7.6 million families—were living in poverty, about 29.5 percent of the country’s population.’

-Moreover, due to poverty, many parents cannot afford a school uniform, travel expenses, books, etc for their children.
+Moreover, due to poverty, many parents cannot afford school uniforms, travel expenses, books, etc for their children.
 Thus, without the elimination of poverty, or the provision of free education, women will remain deprived of equal status to men in society.

 Gender equality in education will lead to gender equality in all other spheres of life.